 Applications must be submitted online through our submission platform, and must include:

 - A project proposal of no more than 1000 words.
-Projects must be literary in nature, and must be reasonably expected to be completed within the scope of the one-year mentorship.
+Projects must be literary in nature, and must be reasonably expected to be completed within the scope of the mentorship.
 Proposals should include information about the original author and importance of the source text, as well as how the emerging translator would benefit from mentorship.
-One round of judging will be blind, so the translator’s name should NOT appear anywhere on this document.

-The program is open to emerging translators at no cost to them.
+The program is open to emerging literary translators at no cost to them.
 An emerging translator is someone who has published no more than one full-length work of literary translation.
 While ALTA’s Mentorship Program is open to all applicants, we especially encourage applications from translators of color, translators with disabilities, LGBTQ+ translators, and those who don't have an MA, an MFA, or some other equivalent type of training, such as a mentorship from the National Centre for Writing’s Emerging Translator Mentorships (UK).
 Though contemporary English is the target language, the emerging translator need not live in the United States.
 The selected mentee’s proposed project will be worked on based on availability (it's good practice to secure the rights before beginning a project, but applicants are not expected to secure rights in order to submit their proposal.
 We do encourage applicants to check on the status of the rights).
 We welcome applicants who were not accepted in previous years to reapply with the same project or a different one.

 This program is distinct from the ALTA Travel Fellowships.
-Applicants may apply to both programs in the same year, but only may only receive one award.
-Previous years' Fellows are welcome to apply for the Mentorship Program.
+Current mentees are not eligible to apply for an ALTA Travel Fellowship.
+Previous years' Fellows are welcome to apply for the Mentorship Program, however.

-These mentorships were offered by ALTA in partnership with the BIPOC Literary Translators Caucus, the Institut Ramon Llull, The French Embassy Books Office, the Literary Translation Institute of Korea, the Polish Cultural Institute New York, the SALT Project, the Swedish Arts Council, the Taiwan Academy of the Taipei Economic and Cultural Office in Los Angeles, Québec Édition, and the Yanai Initiative.
+The 2024 mentorships are offered by ALTA in partnership with the BIPOC Literary Translators Caucus, the Institut Ramon Llull, the Literature Translation Institute of Korea, the Polish Cultural Institute New York, the SALT Project, the Swedish Arts Council, the Taiwan Academy of the Taipei Economic and Cultural Office in Los Angeles, Québec Édition, and the Yanai Initiative.